 Taking the time to remove any Palmer and waterhemp plants from fields in late-season before they produce seed will go a long way toward maintaining the profitability of Ohio farm operations.
 There is information on Palmer amaranth and waterhemp identification on most university websites, including ours (go to “weeds” and then “Palmer amaranth”).

-An excellent brief video on identification can be found there, along with a fact sheet.
-The dead giveaway for Palmer amaranth as we move into late summer is the long seedhead, and those on female seed-bearing plants are extremely rough to the touch.
+The dead giveaway for Palmer amaranth as we move into late summer and beyond is the long seedhead, and those on female seed-bearing plants are extremely rough to the touch.

 We recommend the following as we progress from now through crop harvest: